FirelyTeam/spark/Documentation/MigrateFromv2Tov3.md

 We now target `netstandard2.1` and have removed the `net472` target.

 ### New classes and interfaces
-- `FhirResponse&lt;T&gt;` wraps a `FhirResponse`, with the generic parameter representing the FHIR resource type.
+- `FhirResponse<T>` wraps a `FhirResponse`, with the generic parameter representing the FHIR resource type.

 ### IFhirService, FhirServiceBase and FhirService changes
 - New generic methods: